 On the inside, the trap is coated with tanglefoot (made up of a natural, sticky substance).
-A rubbery lure that gives off artificial female pheromones is used as a bait.
-Male moths seeking a mate fly into the trap, and get stuck in the tanglefoot.
+A lure that gives off artificial female pheromones is used as bait.
+Male moths seeking a mate fly into the trap and get stuck in the tanglefoot.

 - In early May, hang the trap at about eye level on the outside of the tree canopy.

 - Check the trap weekly starting in mid-May, to see if you have codling moths in your area.

 - Clean out the moths and any other insects each time you check the trap.

 - If you don’t catch any codling moth adults, you might not require pesticide sprays to control them.

 - Lures are effective only for one or two months.

 Always use a pair of tweezers used only for handling codling moth lures, or use disposable gloves.
 Otherwise, you may transfer attractant pheromone to surfaces other than the trap.

 See Pest management for the home apple orchard, for information about where to buy trapping materials.